fma2/mars-rover/README.md

 ###### Step 2: Run

-In the Command Line, make sure you are inside the src folder and run:
+In the command line, make sure you are inside the src folder and run:

 ```
 test/test-script